Quick Stats

 -

-Alignment Survey - Organizations must first complete an initial alignment survey when cycles open.
+Alignment Survey - Organisations must first complete an initial alignment survey when cycles open.
 The survey assesses alignment with the fund's goals and priorities.

 -

-Formal Application by Invitation - Organizations most aligned with the fund's goals will be invited to formally apply after the survey review.
+Formal Application by Invitation - Organisations most aligned with the fund's goals will be invited to formally apply after the survey review.

 -